-Caltrans District Office staff is a valuable resource and will be available during the application period to discuss potential projects, answer questions, and help interested groups complete their applications.
+Caltrans District staff is available during the application period to discuss potential projects, answer questions, and help interested groups complete their applications.
 Refer to the District Contact List on Page 37 for contact information.

 Grant Application Checklist

 The following documents are required and must be submitted via e-mail as separate attachments.
 Please do not combine documents into a single attachment.
 Please keep file names brief, as files become corrupted when the names are too long.
 Refer to the Grant Application Guide for additional information and/or samples.
 Failure to include any of the required documents will result in a reduced application score.